JamieMagee/katmagee.net/site/content/case-studies/future-of-cooking.md

 thumbnail: /img/photo-15-04-16-11-19-06-copy.jpg
 case_feature_img: /img/photo-15-04-16-11-19-06-copy.jpg
-case_summary: I researched, wrote, and edited a white paper exploring the future of cooking with macro trends and experimental ideas.
-Designit used the white paper its thought leadership content to drive and convert sales leads around the globe.
+case_summary: I researched, wrote, and edited a white paper exploring the future of cooking.
+This thought leadership content helped Designit drive and convert sales leads around the globe.
 date: 2018-08-14T06:24:30.188Z
 draft: true
 ---
 Designit is a global strategic design agency.
 One of its product design teams in Copenhagen wanted to target a potential client with an industry white paper incorporating macro trends and experimental ideas.

-I helped research ten key global trends and how they would affect the food industry with a combination of interviews and desk research.
+I helped the team research ten key global trends with a combination of interviews and desk research.
 From there, we brainstormed potential challenges, opportunities, and solutions with a series of "how might we" questions.

 ![GIY: Grow it yourself](img/photo-15-04-16-11-33-45.jpg)